Feralthedogg/Novum/README.md

 - **Design by Contract:**
   Novum includes a lightweight mechanism for asserting preconditions and postconditions.
 If conditions are not met, errors are raised.
 - **Optional Enforcement:**
-  Contracts can be enabled during development for safety and selectively disabled in production.
+  Contracts can be enabled during development for additional safety and selectively disabled in production.

 ### API